missnadia/missnadia.github.io/_posts/2019-03-18-some_javascript_terms.markdown

 // Object B
 ```

-6. in arrow functions, `this` retains the value of its enclosing lexical context. in other words, it permanently binds to the `this` of its enclosing function because the arrow function does not have its own `this`.
+6. in arrow functions, `this` retains the value of its enclosing lexical context. in other words, it permanently binds to the `this` of its enclosing function because the arrow function does not have its own `this`. (using the example from MDN)

 ```
 function Person( ){